SAP-archive/xsk/docs-site/docs/setup/helm.md

         --set kyma.host=<kyma-host>
         ```

-        This will install additionally an `ApiRule` and XSUAA `ServiceInstance` and `ServiceBinding`.
+        This will install additionally an `ApiRule` and XSUAA `ServiceInstance` and `ServiceBinding` with SAP BTP Service Operator.
 The appropriate roles should be assigned to the user.

     === "Kyma with SAP HANA database"